ChrisFlannagan/post-loop-block/README.md

 #### CSS

-I haven't done theming in quite some time and when I do I typically use Post CSS or SASS.
+I haven't done themeing in quite some time and when I do I typically use Post CSS or SASS.
 I went with the bare minimum of styling needs here and just used a small amount of vanilla css.
 Implementing PCSS with webpack definitely felt like too much for this project.

 ### ===== Build =====